Xunfenggang station: Line configuration

 On the southeast side of the Line 6 platforms is a single maneuvering line, which can facilitate switchback before heading into platform 1.
 There are also several maneuvering lines to the northwest of the platforms arranged in a "figure eight" shape for train turnback.
 The main line continues to Xunfenggang Stabling Yard as an entry and exit line.
 Line 12 has a single maneuvering line on the northeast side of the platform for train switchback before the station, and a set of crossing lines on the southwest side for train turnback after the station.

 Entrances/exits

 The station has 8 points of entry/exit, distributed between the Line 6 concourse, passenger distribution concourse and Line 12 concourse.
 It is worth mentioning that Exit C on the north side of Line 6 platform 2 is exit only and directly connects to the pedestrian overpass across Jinshazhou Road.
 The exit was temporarily closed on 8 November 2024 to facilitate the access works of the transfer passage and was reopened after the opening of Line 12.
-Exits A, B, D1 and D2 have accessible ramps.
+Exits A, B, D1 and D2 are equipped with ramps.